devopsdunkin/terraform-provider-nagios/docs/resources/resource_host.md

-# resource: host
+# Resource: Host

 ## Overview

 This resource manages Nagios hosts.
-Nagios monitors hosts based off health checks defined by an administrator.
+It can be used to create, update and delete hosts, as well as manage all attributes that Nagios currently supports.

 Refer to the object definition for [hosts](https://assets.nagios.com/downloads/nagioscore/docs/nagioscore/3/en/objectdefinitions.html#host) from Nagios to learn more